How to Study - Part 3 Mind Maps & Flash Cards

 Use flashcards to revise:

-• Definitions / Analytical Terms (e.g., cadence types, ornamentation).
+- Definitions / Analytical Terms (e.g., cadence types, ornamentation)

-• Composer facts (e.g., key works, dates, stylistic traits).
+- Composer facts (e.g., key works, dates, stylistic traits).

-• New Relationships you found between facts (e.g., what is the relationship between [this] and [this]?)
+- New Relationships you found between facts (e.g., what is the relationship between [this] and [this]?)

 Digital tools like Quizlet and Anki use spaced repetition, meaning the app automatically tests you more on information you forget.
 This method drastically improves long-term retention without the stress of last-minute cramming.
 Always keep your flash cards updated - try to stop it going above 50 but new ones should be added all the time and old ones combined or eventually discarded (if you easily remember it!).

-11. Combining GRINDE Mind Maps, and
+11. Combining GRINDE Mind Maps and Flashcards

+Each of these tools reinforces the others.
+Use GRINDE Mind Maps to plan and structure your mind maps and find new relationships.
+Use flashcards to fine-tune your recall.
 After every session, take five minutes to teach the material aloud — even if it’s to an empty room.
 This “Feynman Technique” forces you to simplify complex ideas, revealing any gaps in your understanding.

 12. Smarter Study Habits for Music Students